 Muncho, CR0 1YG

 It has indoor seating for around 16-20 people.
-Most of this is provided by padded black pleather upright chairs at dark varnished wood tables, but there's also a couple of sofas facing each other across a low coffee table.
-Matte black tiles cover the floor, and one wall is hung with vintage travel posters.
+Most of this is provided by upright chairs at dark varnished wood tables, but there's also a couple of sofas facing each other across a low coffee table.
+Matte black tiles cover the floor, and the walls are hung with vintage travel posters, art prints, and other interesting items photo.
 There's more seating outside on St George's Walk itself.

 As well as various salads and sandwiches, they also do things like pasta and omelettes, and Turkish food such as lahmacun (a sort of rolled-up pizza), mezze selection (listed as tzatziki, tabbouleh, hummous, pitta bread, and choice of other items including falafel), and Turkish breakfast.